Lyspal/website-template/README.md

 The following template uses a modified version of Meyer's CSS Resets.
 The original version is available at https://meyerweb.com/eric/tools/css/reset/.

+Changes:
+- 	box-sizing: border-box; for all elements

 ### Sass

-#### Watch .scss files and output to directories

-Use the following command:
+To watch .scss files and output to directories, use the following command:

 ```
 sass --watch styles/sass:styles